ScriptsfromZee/QA360/README.md

 2. Open the folder in VS Code.
 3. Right-click `index.html` and select "Open with Live Server".

+### Option 3: Use the deployed Url : https://qaplayground.netlify.app/

 ## Who Is This For?

 1. QA Engineers practicing UI automation